 Updates to Eva Communication Suite in 2020

 In 2020, Channel Management was introduced for iOS devices (previously available for Android) as well as BYO devices.
-New features such as message broadcasting, forwarding and flagging were introduced.
+New features such as message broadcasting, forwarding, and flags were introduced.

 For iOS devices, VoIP calling functionality was launched along with image transfer and any file sharing within Eva Messenger.

 For Android devices, users are now offered the provision to open the dial pad & dial the extension when a call is in progress.
-Other set of features launched for Android include call recording for SIM based call and contact sync with phonebook.
+Other sets of features launched for Android include call recording for SIM-based calls and contact sync with phonebooks.

 Needless to say, 2020 was a year of teamwork for us and we are extremely delighted to have launched these features to help our customers to ‘up’ their device management game.
 The Scalefusion technical roadmap for 2020 looks exciting and we can’t wait to introduce more and more features that align with the goals of comprehensive device management across all platforms, irrespective of the device type.
 Here’s to a bright year ahead!

 for managing their mobile device, desktops & laptops